fenago/generative-adversarial-networks/chapter_07/Lab_5.md

 (trainX, _), (_, _) = load_data()

 ```

-### 7.3.
-How to Define and Train the Discriminator Model

-102

 The images are 2D arrays of pixels and convolutional neural networks expect 3D arrays of
 images as input, where each image has one or more channels We must update the images to have